str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 We will be using an undirected network representing a map of Romania (and an optional Atlanta graph used for the Race!).

+**Frequently Asked Questions Along with Issues and Solutions** Also, as an extra note, there are a few things that are among our most common questions:

+* Remember that if start and goal are the same, you should return [].
+This keeps your results consistent with ours and avoids some headache.
+	 * Make sure you break ties using FIFO in your priority queue implementation.
+     * There is a little more to this when you get to tridirectional, so read those Notes especially carefully as well
+* **Do not** use graph.explored_nodes for anything in regard to what you want Bonnie to grade.
+This can be used for debugging, but you need to keep track of your explored nodes for the code you want Bonnie to grade.
+* If you are stuck, check out the resources!
+We recognize this is a hard assignment and tri-directional search is a more research-oriented topic than the other search algorithms.
+Many previous students have found it useful to go through the resources in this README if they are having difficulty understanding the algorithms.
+Hopefully they are of some use to you all as well! :)
+* We have included the "haversine" heuristic in the `search_submission_tests.py` file.
+This is for use during the race, where we would like you to use this heuristic for the Atlanta race.
+* Make sure you clean up any changes/modifications/additions you make to the networkx graph structure before you exit the search function.
+Depending on your changes, the auto grader might face difficulties while testing.
+The best alternative is to create your own data structure(s).
+* If you're having problems (exploring too many nodes) with your Breadth first search implementation, one thing many students have found useful is to re-watch the Udacity videos for an optimization trick mentioned.
+* While submitting to Bonnie, many times the submission goes through even if you get an error on the terminal.
+You should check the web interface to make sure it’s not gone through before re-submitting.
+On the other hand, make sure your final submission goes through with Bonnie.
+* Most 'NoneType object ...' errors are because the path you return is not completely connected (a pair of successive nodes in the path are not connected).
+Or because the path variable itself is empty.
+* Adding unit tests to your code may cause your Bonnie submission to fail.
+It is best to comment them out when you submit to Bonnie.

 ### Warmups
 We'll start by implementing some simpler optimization and search algorithms before the real exercises.